austenhart/heartslider/README.md

 -   No dependancies
 -   Custom user settings
 -   Small and lightweight
--   Progressive loading for multiple sourceset images
+-   Progressive loading for multiple sourceset images and video
 -   Optional swipe and click to advance

 Change Log:

+-   3.4.0 - Added progress indicators and support for video
 -   3.3.1 - Fixed issue with custom Events
 -   3.3.0 - Added transitionStart and transitionEnd events
 -   3.2.7 - Many QOL improvements; buttons will auto-pause slideshow while click/swipe will not